Import modules

 # Read GeoTiff file using the Xarray package

-raster = xr.open_dataarray(filename).squeeze()
+= xr.open_dataarray(filename).squeeze() raster

 # Create a figure

-raster.plot(cmap='magma', cbar_kwargs={'label':'Elevation m'});
+='magma', cbar_kwargs={'label':'Elevation m'});

-plt.title('Kings Creek Elevation Map')
+raster.plot(cmap'Kings Creek Elevation Map')

-plt.xlabel('Easting (meters)')
+plt.title('Easting (meters)')

-plt.ylabel('Northing (meters)')
+plt.xlabel('Northing (meters)')

 In-memory GeoTiff